Which of the following is the correctly balanced redox reaction o... | Channels for Pearson+

 Multiple Choice

-Which of the following is the correctly balanced redox reaction occurring in basic solution for ClO⁻(aq) + Cr(OH)₄⁻(aq) → CrO₄²⁻(aq) + Cl⁻(aq)?
+Which of the following is the correctly balanced redox reaction occurring in a basic solution for the given reactants and products: ClO⁻(aq) + Cr(OH)₄⁻(aq) → CrO₄²⁻(aq) + Cl⁻(aq)?

 A